Muhammad Yusuf Hashmi: Later years

 After completing his tenure as the first principal of Jinnah Islamiyah College (later Government Jinnah Islamiyah College) in Sialkot, Hashmi moved to Lahore, where he resided until he died in 1960.

 Writings

 Muhammad Yusuf Hashmi primarily wrote works on Islamic law, as well as textbooks and teaching materials for English, Arabic, and Persian studies at Madrasa 'Aliya and the University of Calcutta.
-A book translated by Khan Bahadur Muhammad Yusuf Syed-Al-Hashmi and Maulvi Wilayat Husain, The Fatwa-i-Qazi Khan, is one of the key Islamic law texts on marriage, dower, divorce, legitimacy, and guardianship of minors.
+A book translated by Khan Bahadur Muhammad Yusuf Syed-Al-Hashmi and Maulvi Wilayat Husain, The Fatwa-i-Qazi Khan, is considered to be one of the key Islamic law texts on marriage, dower, divorce, legitimacy, and guardianship of minors.
 These works were adopted in Bengal and in many modern institutions of higher education in British India, influencing educational policy discussions in several Islamic institutions.